-Our agents are written by world-renowned performance experts and are designed to cause negligible performance impact on the systems they measure.
-All agents also have adjustable resource limits, and will be killed and restarted by the supervisor agent if they exceed these.
+Our agent is written by world-renowned performance experts and are designed to cause negligible performance impact on the systems they measure.
+The agent has adjustable resource limits, and will be killed and restarted by the supervisor if they exceed these.

-Our agents are written in Google’s Go language.
+Our agent is written in Google’s Go language.
 It is compiled to native machine code, and is high-performance, memory-efficient, and CPU-efficient.
 It is comparable to Java in this regard, and in many cases comparable to C and C++, but requires no external dependencies, so no specific libraries or runtime are required on your servers.

 - Disk impact is essentially zero.
-Our agents don’t use the disk and don’t require any parsing of log files or other intrusive operations.
-They write log files to /var/log/vividcortex, but otherwise do not store any data locally in memory or on disk, so they should not exhaust system resources.
+Our agent doesn’t use the disk and doesn’t require any parsing of log files or other intrusive operations.
+It writes log files to /var/log/vividcortex, but otherwise does not store any data locally in memory or on disk, so it will not exhaust system resources.

-- Agents rotate and cap their log files.
-By default, they each keep 5 logs of 50 MB in size, but this is configurable if needed.
+- The agent rotates and caps its log files.
+By default, each plugin will keep 5 logs of 50 MB in size, but this is configurable if needed.

-- The agents use a trivial amount of CPU.
-The TCP sniffer agent can use more CPU on very busy servers.
+- The agent uses a trivial amount of CPU.
+Network protocol decoding can use more CPU on very busy servers.
 It typically uses 4% of a single CPU on our own (quite busy) servers, but on some servers can use more than that.
 Note that if you test our agents on a server where you’re running a benchmark like Sysbench, you are typically creating a worst-case – many very small queries – so you can consider this as an upper bound of CPU consumption.

-- The agents typically use 20-40MB of memory.
-Please do not be concerned about the virtual memory size of the agents (VSZ).
+- The plugins typically use 20-40MB of memory.
+Please do not be concerned about the virtual memory size of the plugins (VSZ).
 The resident set size (RSS) is the true memory usage.
 Please see the Go FAQ entry for more details on this topic.

 Bottom line, the agents should essentially be “free.”
 Unless you run your servers at 100% CPU utilization, they will not deprive anything else of needed resources.
 There are also measures we can take to reduce resource utilization further, for example by capturing only a fraction of query traffic; please contact us for help with this.

 No. See above about resource impact, which is essentially zero.
-In addition to that, the agents do not intercept or delay queries or data in any way.
-The agents are not configured as a man-in-the-middle for network traffic or system calls.
+In addition to that, the agent does not intercept or delay queries or data in any way.
+The agent is not configured as a man-in-the-middle for network traffic or system calls.
 They are passive observers.
 You can think of them as similar to a person standing on the side of the road counting the cars without interacting with them.

 How much load is added to MySQL?